Types of distributed data structures

 - Basic data structure: For example, key-value pair, a sequence, or a queue.

-- Client autonomy vs. Consensus: An optimistic DDS enables any client to unilaterally change a value and the new value is relayed to all other clients.
-But some DDSes only allow a change if it is accepted by other clients by a consensus process.
+- Client autonomy vs. Consensus: An optimistic DDS enables any client to unilaterally change a value and the new value is relayed to all other clients, while a consensus-based DDS will only allow a change if it is accepted by other clients via a consensus process.

 - Merge policy: The policy that determines how conflicting changes from clients are resolved.